prupireddy/ComoEEG-NN-MATLAB/README.txt

--Each of the programs have their own readme in the metadata section, are documented, and I have a more in depth notetaking for each program in books (check out books themselves or go to program notes in Tyler's stuff in Literature), so look at those as well.
+-Each of the programs have their own readme in the metadata section, are documented.
 Tyler's report has stuff too.
 This is more of a broad explanation.

 -There are three scripts (in order of execution):